February 3, 2021 – April 29, 2021

 9 Concerts, 9 Forums, All Free!

-The FIU School of Music celebrates its 23rd year of the New Music Miami ISCM Festival (NMMF), directed by FIU Composer-in-Residence Orlando Jacinto Garcia.
-This year, the festival runs from January 15, 2020 through April 15, 2020 and includes the presentation of music by composers from around the world, many of whom are present to discuss their music for FIU students and audiences.
+The FIU School of Music celebrates its 24rd year of the New Music Miami ISCM Festival (NMMF), directed by FIU Composer and Distinguished Faculty member, Orlando Jacinto Garcia.
+This year, the festival runs from February 3, 2021 through April 29, 2021 and includes the presentation of music by composers from around the world, many of whom are present to discuss their music for FIU students and audiences.
 The festival has continued to expand, featuring new music concerts for acoustic and electro-acoustic instrumentations.

 NMMF has developed numerous partnerships with presenting institutions throughout the world.
 The festival has enabled composers and performers to participate and present their work and has included music from countries such as Argentina, Costa Rica, Cuba, the Dominican Republic, Puerto Rico, Brazil, Chile, Colombia, Peru, Venezuela, El Salvador, Mexico, Spain, Denmark, England, Estonia, France, Germany, Holland, Italy, Poland, Canada, and throughout the US.